Skip to main content

 The solution

-Rather than a big-bang launch, we delivered the site in incremental content releases so families and providers could start benefiting from improvements sooner.
-This approach also let the team test assumptions, gather feedback, and adjust the design in response to real usage patterns.
+A big-bang relaunch would have delayed the help families actually needed.
+We delivered the site in incremental content releases so families and providers could start benefiting from improvements sooner.
+The approach also let the team test assumptions, gather feedback, and adjust the design in response to real usage patterns.

-To ensure OEC could sustain the site independently, we equipped internal staff with a content management system, published content guidelines, and provided hands-on training.
-This gave the agency the tools and confidence to manage, update, and evolve the site on its own — without relying on outside support for routine changes.
+OEC had to own the site, not depend on a vendor for every update.
+We equipped internal staff with a content management system, published content guidelines, and provided hands-on training.
+The agency gained the tools and confidence to manage, update, and evolve the site on its own.

 The results